Playtime: 90 minutes

 3. The ‘Smoother or Simpler’ variant is a footnote at the end of the rulebook, which means everyone learns the ‘Advance Play’ variant at the start.
 We only play the ‘Smoother or Simpler’ variant.
 The ‘Advance Play’ variant adds a track for competing for the tiebreaker, however, adds a lot of unnecessary complexity and slows the game down.
 Our fix is to follow ‘Smoother or Simpler’ play rules, but in addition, add any points intended for the ‘Tie Breaker’ board to the players’ ‘Evolution Points’.
 If players are tied at the game end, the player with the most ‘Evolution Points’ wins.

 Biosphere is an area-control game where each player’s species radiates across the landscape.
 Dice represent an individual of each player’s species and the values dictate that individual’s age.
-The gameplay is quite structured and each round consists of removing individuals that die to old age.
+The gameplay is quite structured and each round consists of removing individuals that die from old age.
 Players gain ‘Evolution Points’ that are used to alter their ‘Evolutionary Track’ or to buy development cards.
 Development cards are played when a unique combination of traits is achieved on the ‘Evolutionary Track’ and they result in major adaptations (i.e. increased life span, reproduction rate, migration distance).
 After these phases, individuals on the landscape migrate into adjacent biomes.
 Then each species reproduces and new dice are placed either in an occupied biome or adjacent biome.
 Players win the game by achieving 5 of the randomly selected evolutionary goals associated with dominating a biome type(s), having the largest population, adapting to all biomes, or occupying a number of biome tiles.

 Biosphere is one of the few games we chose to modify the publisher’s rules and tweak the theme considerably to make the gameplay more educational and smoother running.
-We did this because it is the only game we played that attempts to depict fine-scale demographic processes (changes in size, composition and distribution of species due to birth, death and migration).
+We did this because it is the only game we played that attempts to depict fine-scale demographic processes (changes in size, composition, and distribution of species due to birth, death, and migration).
 We considered every dice in the game as an individual of a species, and its age is characterized by the relationship between its face value and a ‘death clock’ called the ‘Elephant Graveyard’.
 Every round time progresses and individuals with a particular face value will perish.
 When species adapt to a biome they increase their associated lifespan, however, only newly placed dice will possess that adaptation (this mechanism perfectly executes the theme).

 The Elephant Graveyard is a large dial that depicts the value to place on species’ die as they enter the map by accounting for the round of the game and its lifespan for that biome (depicted on the player board).
 However, most players found this process incredibly confusing, and every round at this step it would take a long time for them to decode the die value needed for each round/biome combination.
 Ultimately, we concluded that the provided ‘death clock’ was prohibitive for many players and because of that, we created a fairly simple chart to be used for each round.
 In execution, when placing a species, players looked that their associated lifespan for that biome on their player board and then selected the corresponding value in our chart to determine the die value placed on that individual.
 We bound our charts on a small metal ring so that at the end of the round, everyone flips to the next chart.
 We also use a large die as a round maker to dictate the corresponding chart each round (see image below).

 In addition to replacing the Elephant Graveyard, I also changed the units on the player boards of the two tracks on the 'Evolution Scale'.
-The publisher's units were poorly tied to gameplay and made little biological.
+The publisher's units were poorly tied to gameplay and made little biological sense.
 The units were replaced known mechanisms of evolution that could facilitate the major adaptations tied to the development cards and this scale (see below or edited player board).
 These changes also facilitate deeper discussions on how these factors allow populations to evolve.
-To do this, printout new player boards (here) or print and tape a simple text from Word over the publisher's labels (I suggest that you use font 'Times New Roman' at 13 font size).
+To do this, print out new player boards (here) or print and tape a simple text from Word over the publisher's labels (I suggest that you use font 'Times New Roman' at 13 font size).

 Updated 'Evolution Scale'